 The Right Car for Your Stay

-Just remember that this option may be limited if you are checking out City Park, Lakefront Airport, and East New Orleans.
+Remember that this option may be limited if you check out City Park, Lakefront Airport, and East New Orleans.
 Hence, if your stay in New Orleans will include visiting a location outside the city for a long time, then a rental vehicle will be necessary.

 During peak time, most of your travel expenses may be higher than usual due to surge prices.
 As you probably know by now, the fares for bus rides may be more expensive, especially at night.
-Even if you decide to get a car for hire during these hours, you must remember that the park fees may also be expensive as well.
+Even if you decide to get a car for hire during these hours, you must remember that the parking fees may also be expensive.

 Rent A Car

-But if you’re interested in exploring more of what the city has to offer, then a car rental would be a good idea so that you can explore great restaurants and attractions outside of Claiborne Ave, the French Quarter, Esplanade Avenue, the Garden District, and Carrollton Avenue.
+But if you’re interested in exploring more of what the city offers, then a car rental would be a good idea to explore great restaurants and attractions outside Claiborne Ave, the French Quarter, Esplanade Avenue, the Garden District, and Carrollton Avenue.

 What do you need to rent a car in New Orleans?

 In New Orleans, finding the right vehicle to rent is simple.
-All you need is a valid driver’s license and a credit card to get started.
-It is important to have the proper documentation as well so that the process of dealing with rental car firms will be a lot easier and faster.
+You only need a valid driver’s license and a credit card to start.
+It is important to have the proper documentation so that the process of dealing with rental car firms will be much easier and faster.

 If you do not have a valid driver’s license, do not worry.
-Most of the local car rental companies in New Orleans may still accept your application to lease a vehicle without the need for the said ID.
+Most local car rental companies in New Orleans may still accept your application to lease a vehicle without needing the said ID.

 They often accept international licenses and passports instead.
-However, keep in mind that these businesses may charge you additional fees if you cannot present a driver’s license.
+However, these businesses may charge you additional fees if you cannot present a driver’s license.

-Although most automobile rental companies prohibit people under the age of 21 from renting a vehicle, some may allow it for an additional fee.
+Although most automobile rental companies prohibit people under 21 from renting a vehicle, some may allow it for an additional fee.

 How do you pay for rental fees?

-There are different ways on how you can pay the fees for your chosen automobile.
-Some companies accept cash as payments while others prefer credit cards.
+There are different ways to pay the fees for your chosen automobile.
+Some companies accept cash as payment, while others prefer credit cards.

-If you are planning to book the reservations online, then it is best to pay via credit or debit card.
-Keep in mind that some firms may charge deposits to ensure that you will take good care of the leased property.
+If you plan to book the reservations online, paying via credit or debit card is best.
+Remember that some firms may charge deposits to ensure you take good care of the leased property.